RunestoneInteractive/httlads/_sources/WorldFacts/WorldFactbook.rst

 Thats not a very satisfying graph.
 But it does make us want to focus more on the lower left corner.
-Let’s redo the graph but focus on the countrieswith a population under 150 million and an area under 4 million.
+Let’s redo the graph but focus on the countries with a population under 150 million and an area under 4 million.
 Lets start with the first part

 To do this we will create a new DataFrame where we focus on the